MENU

 Because rice milk does not contain any lactose, it is suitable for adults with lactose intolerance.
 Lactose-free cow's milk is also suitable for individuals with lactose intolerance and is widely available in the United States.

 Rice milk also contains no saturated fat or cholesterol (Singhal, Baker, and Baker 2017).
-The Dietary Guidelines for Americans recommend limiting intake of saturated fat to less than 10% of total calorie intake per day, so rice milk fits well within this guideline (USDA 2015).
-Note that low-fat and fat-free cow's milk also align with the DGA recommendation, because these products are low in saturated fat.
+The Dietary Guidelines for Americans recommend limiting saturated fat intake to less than 10% of total calorie intake daily, so rice milk fits well within this guideline (USDA and USDHHS 2020).
+Note that low-fat and fat-free cow's milk also align with the DGA recommendation because these products are low in saturated fat.

 What are the possible risks of rice milk?